-We’ll have a fun, engaged, #activelearning class this morning in #ELA9!
-We’ll start #Shakespeare and will dig around online with the topic of #languagedevelopment – since the text of any #TheBard plays are brim-full of new language.
+We’ll have a fun, engaged, #activelearning class in this activity in #ELA9!
+We’re starting #Shakespeare and will dig around online with the topic of #languagedevelopment – since the text of any of #TheBard plays is brim-full of new language.
 We’ll explore online on a topic and go wherever the searches take us.
 We’re fortunate to have 1:1 #edtech #byod so each student is able to direct their own online discovery of this topic or go at their own pace.

-Word of the Year: Several different dictionary companies/sites have identified a single word to represent that year Word of the Year 2014 – culture (rape culture, culture shock, culture of fear Word of the Year 2015 – not actually a word but an emoji, for the first time
+Word of the Year: Several different dictionary companies/sites have identified a single word to represent that year Word of the Year 2014 – culture (culture shock, culture of fear Word of the Year 2015 – not actually a word but an emoji, for the first time

 Top 10 Words of the Year Lists: Several dictionaries also have narrowed down the top 10 important words of a year.
 Not all words are new, but possibly used in a new context or more often searched in that year as a response to an event of that year.
-What words stand out in a Top 10 List this year?
+What words stand out in a Top 10 List from 2020’s year?

 Newly-Added/Suggested Words to Dictionary Sites: Next, look at the words these dictionary companies have recently accepted as new suggested words to be added to their published dictionary, book copies or online sites.
 This is where we’ll have a lot of fun – there are a lot of mash-ups, or new word combinations to make a single word.
 One student asked once “How lazy are people?”, but it may be just the opposite of lazy, since it takes a bit more effort to create something new as opposed to using what exists.

 Double double – Canadian slang for “two cream-two sugars”